MetOffice/Vernier/documentation/Sphinx/user_guide/api/api.rst

   mpic++ example.cpp -I$VERNIER/include -L$VERNIER/lib64 \
          -Wl,-rpath=$VERNIER/lib64 -lvernier

-The shows an example of a C++ program which uses Vernier but which does not make use of MPI:
+The following shows an example of a C++ program which uses Vernier but which does not make use of MPI:

 .. code-block:: cpp